AnkurKatyarmal/Aster/idfy-tracker/README.md

-# IDfy Project Tracker
+# Project Tracker

-A project portfolio and delivery tracker for IDfy/Privy client engagements.
+A project portfolio and delivery tracker for client engagements.
 Answers: what's currently active, what was requested, who owns the pending dependency, how long has it been waiting, and how much elapsed time was active work versus time lost to dependencies.